pyOpenSci/software-peer-review/our-process/policies.md

 ### Archiving a Package

-If a package appears to be no longer maintained, we may move to mark it as archived which moves the package from our
+If a package appears to be no longer maintained, we will mark it as archived which moves the package from our
 [main package listing](https://www.pyopensci.org/python-packages.html#all-packages)
 to our [archived packaging](https://www.pyopensci.org/python-packages.html#archived-packages)